The Bankrate promise

 Nonrefundable tax credits

-Examples of nonrefundable credits currently include:
+Some nonrefundable tax credits include:

-- Adoption tax credit
+- Adoption tax credit.

-- Elderly and disabled tax credit
+- Elderly and disabled tax credit.

 Partially refundable tax credits

-Which is better?
+Tax credit or tax deduction: Which one is better?